 Cyber attacks may seem less tangible than earthquakes, cyclones, or acts of terrorism, but they are pervasive, damaging, and must be taken seriously.
 The recent World Economic Forum Report on Global Risks for 2018 lists cyber attacks as the third most likely risk, behind extreme weather events and natural disasters.
 Cyber attacks were ranked sixth in terms of impact (with weapons of mass destruction at No 1, and water crises at No 5).

-Dr Joe Burton recently presented talks in Auckland and Wellington, examining the powerful impacts of cyber threats on New Zealand and around the world.
+Dr Joe Burton (University of Waikato) recently presented talks in Auckland and Wellington, examining the powerful impacts of cyber threats on New Zealand and around the world.

 The impact of cyber insecurity